42Bastian/JagHivelyPlayer/player/readme.md

 This is an optimized standalone version of the hively player be Ericde45.

-This is still WIP !!!

-Usage demo will follow.

 # Setup

 Include `hively_player.inc` into your source to get the parameter addresses.